gradienthealth/pydicom-3/doc/guides/user/writing_files.rst

 If you need to create a DICOM file from scratch then you can either:

 * Use the ``codify`` script to create Python code from an existing dataset.
-* Create a new :class:`~pydicom.dataset.Dataset` instance and populate it.
+* Create a new :class:`~pydicom3.dataset.Dataset` instance and populate it.

 ..
 Warning::